Elizabeth-Edwards-Lab/rdase_db/README.md

-# RDaseDB Project
+# The Reductive Dehalogenase Database Project
-The Reductive Dehalogenase Database is a joint project from Wishart Lab Group at University of Alberta and Elizabeth Edwards Lab at University of Toronto.
-BLAST is a registered trademark of the National Library of Medicine.
+The RDaseDB is a freely available electronic database containing a curated, comprehensive set of amino acid and nucleotide sequences of reductive dehalogenase enzymes.

+Please see [LICENSE.md](LICENSE.md) for use of data.

-# Schema Explanation
+## Schema Explanation
+    customized_nucleotide_sequences: original
-customized_nucleotide_sequences: original database + user uploaded sequence
+    database + user uploaded sequence
+    customized_protein_sequences: original
-customized_protein_sequences: original database + user uploaded sequence
+    database + user uploaded sequence
     queries: keep track of user's queries
     uploaders: keep track of uploader's information

-# Table Explanation
+## Table Explanation
-nucleotide_sequences: update_date and publication_date are different, make publication_date as primary reference.
+    nucleotide_sequences update_date and publication_date are different, make publication_date as primary reference.

-# File Structure
+## File Structure

-## Rails file
+### Rails file
-app
-bin
-config
-data
-db
-lib
-log
-public
-test
-storage => this is for ActiveStorage tmp vendor
+Uses standard Rails 5.x application structure

-## Customized File
+### Customized File
-references => contain all the tutorials, to-do list, papers. index => contain blast database script => contain puma script (for start the application)
+    references => contain all the tutorials, to-do list, papers. index => contain blast database
+    script => contain puma script (for start the application)

+## Citing the Database

+> Molenda et al. 2020, Environ Sci-Proc Imp.

+## Project Partners

+> The Reductive Dehalogenase Database is a joint project from [Wishart Lab Group](http://www.wishartlab.com/) at University of Alberta and [Elizabeth Edwards' Lab](https://www.labs.chem-eng.utoronto.ca/edwards/) at University of Toronto.
+BLAST is a registered trademark of the [National Library of Medicine](https://www.nlm.nih.gov/).